upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 series: [Markdown]
 ---

-A quick-reference cheat sheet, on how to write mathematics notation in Markdown documents.
-Note that editor, VSCode, supports math notation based on LaTeX.
-By using VSCode to write or edit Markdown documents including LaTeX, there is nothing further to install; no libraries, extensions or applications.
+A quick-reference guide, on how to write mathematical notation in Markdown documents.
+This is achieved by use of a formatting markup language called, `LaTeX`.
+Note that editor, VSCode, supports math typesetting based on LaTeX.
+By using VSCode to write or edit Markdown documents which include LaTeX, no further apps are required; no other libraries, extensions or packages.

+LaTeX is sometimes stylised as $\LaTeX$.

 <!--more-->

 VSCode supports $\LaTeX$ in Markdown.
 Typesetting is based on $\TeX$, created by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).
 Equations are rendered in the VSCode live preview pane, enabled with <kbd>Ctrl</kbd> + <kbd>K</kbd> <kbd>V</kbd>.

+## Including LaTeX in Markdown

+There are two ways to include $\LaTeX$ in Markdown documents.
+The first is `inline`, which means that mathematical notation is included in the paragraph or sentence, with the flow of text.

+The second method is as separate `code blocks`, so that mathematical notation is shown as a separate paragraph.

 Inline LaTeX mathematical notation is wrapped in single-dollar signs.
 For example, `$x^2$` becomes $x^2$.

-Alternatively, `code blocks` of LaTeX are also supported.
-They begin and end with two dollar signs, wrapped inside triple backticks.
+Alternatively, `code blocks` of LaTeX begin and end with two dollar signs, wrapped inside triple backticks.
 For example...

 ~~~Latex
 ```